Remote Course Facilitators

 - Manage or respond to issues of academic integrity or other violations of course policy

-- Work significant hours outside of synchronous class time, unless otherwise arranged and agreed upon by all parties, including the Graduate College
+- Work significant hours outside of the live, synchronous class time, unless otherwise arranged and agreed upon by all parties, including the Graduate College

-Keep in mind that an RCF may not be the right solution for a faculty member or course.
-RCFs are not meant to conceptualize or develop course content, but rather to engage students in the remote learning environment and troubleshoot technical issues or barriers.
+Please note that an RCF may not be the right solution for your needs.
+RCFs are not meant to create course content, train faculty on remote teaching tools, or do any teaching, grading, or assessment of any kind.
+Rather, RCFs are meant to help support and engage students in the remote learning environment and troubleshoot some technical issues or address technological barriers.

 How are RCFs compensated for their service?

 The Office of the Provost provide a monetary award of $450 per RCF per full term of service.
 The award is posted to the student's Drexel account at the end of the term of service.
 If the student has a balance in their account, the award will go toward any outstanding balance first.
 If not, the student will receive the award in the form of a refund.
-Students should work with their department's financial administrator and Drexel Central to determine the status of their account and if/how they will receive their refund.
+Students should work with the Graduate College as well as their department's financial administrator and Drexel Central to determine the financial status of their account and if/how they will receive their award.
 If an RCF is assigned to serve for less than a full term, a pro-rated award amount may be established.
+The Graduate College will conduct periodic check ins with both faculty and student RCFs to ensure the working relationship merits the full award.
+If there are any issues on the part of the faculty member of RCF, please contact the Graduate College at firstname.lastname@example.org.

 Please note that RCFs are provided an award for their service to the University.
 They are not hired through the Human Resources/EPAF process.
 They do not report hours or submit a timesheet.